 2. Use an image

 Make the image relatable and caption it clearly.
 Don’t aim to reflect the content of the post, necessarily – you’re looking to connect emotionally with your audience.
 Blogs with images receive 94% more views than blogs without images, and information retention is six times better thanks to the picture superiority effect, which suggests the human brain processes images more quickly than text.
+If you are writing a blog as long-form content you may want to break up the text with imagery.
+You can find great free images on sites like pixabay or pexels.

 And that caption?
 It helps draw the eye downwards, encouraging the viewer to read on.

-3. Stamp your authority
+3. Stamp your authority on your blog

 You need a clear viewpoint; something that will differentiate this post from the millions of others out there.
 You don’t need to be controversial, just write with clarity and from a position of knowledge and conviction.